 People are naturally attracted to pretty things.
 It’s human nature.
 You can read more of that here, but for now, let’s stick with the idea that having well-design packaging is something that can do wonders for your product.

 So, let's jump straight in to the 5 useful tips to create better packaging design.

-01. Consider Your Brand & Your Customers To Better Understand The Design Elements You Need
+1) Consider Your Brand & Customers To Better Understand The Design Elements Needed

 Before getting down to the actual packaging itself, it’s important to first understand your own brand and the people you’re selling to.